Russian Strength-Skill: The Workouts

 This is what strength-skill is: The ability to make the best use of the strength you have when performing a specific exercise.

-People who build their strength and size using relatively higher rep ranges might not be efficient at recruiting a maximal number of muscle fibers when they try to do a single heavy rep.
+People who build their strength and size using relatively higher rep ranges might not be efficient at recruiting a maximal number of muscle fibres when they try to do a single heavy rep.

 As a result, they might get much stronger on their higher rep sets without seeing their maximal effort for 1 or 2 reps increase very much.